KimSeoYe/dsh_DistributedShell/README.md

 - dsh : The server.
 You can manage the multipel terminals using dsh.
 - terminal : clients.
 You can created multiple terminals.
-- If the **dsh** selects the desired terminal and sends the command, the **terminal** executes the command and sends the result to the dsh.

 ## Description